| July 20 , 2007

 Dynamic Apnea is performed by swimming with fins in a pool with the athlete holding their breath swimming as far as they can.
 Distance is measured with the use of a metered tape measure.
-The pool must be at least twenty-five meters long for the performance to be valid.
-Other disciplines include tests in depth and time.
+The pool must be at least twenty-five meters in length for the performance to be valid.

 The USAA is a nonprofit association founded on the democratic representation of freediving within the United States and internationally.
 Founded in 2003, the USAA consists of an active membership dedicated to furthering freediving in the United States and abroad.
 For more information about the USAA, the U.S. National Freediving Team, and membership please visit www.usfreediving.org.